lenra-io/docs/src/markdown/features/routes.md

   }
 ```

-## Navigating to a route
+## Navigating to a Lenra route

-You can navigate to any route that is defined in the `lenraRoutes` property in the app manifest.
+You can navigate to any route that is defined in the `lenra.routes` property in the app manifest.
 To do that, you have to call the specific listener action `@lenra:navTo`.
 Here is an example of a button using this listener.

 ```json
 {